srest2021/pickup-app/Documentation.md

 Our app uses Supabase to authenticate and authorize our users.
 Users may register by entering an email, password, and unique username.
 They must click on the confirmation link sent to their email address.
 Users can sign in using their email and password.

 ### 5.3 Core Functionality

+- User profile
+  - [must-have] As a user, I want to register for the app and login using my credentials, so that I can store and access my data.
+  - [must-have] As a user, I want to view and edit my profile, including my username, display name, avatar, bio, sports that I’m interested in, and my skill level in each sport.

+- CRUD operations on pickup games
+  - [must-have] As an organizer, I want to create a pick-up game so that others can join it.
+  - [must-have] As an organizer, I want to create a public game, so that any other users in my area can request to join the game.
+  - [must-have] As an organizer, I want to create a friends-only game, so that my friends can request to join the game.
+  - [must-have] As an organizer, I want to change my game’s visibility to public or friends-only, so that I can control who can view and request to join the game.
+  - [must-have] As an organizer, I want to edit a game’s title, description, location, date, time, maximum number of players, and sport, so that players can see the game's most up-to-date details.
+  - [must-have] As an organizer, I want to see a list of the games that I’ve organized, so that I can keep track of my upcoming games.
+  - [must-have] As a player, I want to see a list of my accepted games, so that I can quickly access game details.
+  - [must-have] As a player, I want games I’ve previously attended to no longer show up on my accepted games feed, so that I can clearly keep track of my current events.
+  - [must-have] As an organizer, I want to be warned if there is another event going on in the same location and time that I am setting up my event.
+  - [must-have] As an organizer, I want the addresses for my games to be autocompleted so I know I am submitting a valid address.

+- Join requests, joining, and leaving pickup games
+  - [must-have] As an organizer, I want accepted users to see my game’s location and non-accepted users to see the distance of my game’s location to their location.
+  - [must-have] As an organizer, I want to accept or reject user requests to join, so that I can control who can join the game.
+  - [must-have] As an organizer, I want to remove an accepted user from my game, so that they no longer have access to the game location or details.
+  - [must-have] As a player, I want to request to join a game so that I can see the game details.
+  - [must-have] As a player, I want to leave a game that I have already joined, so that I no longer receive game details or notifications.
+  - [nice-to-have] As a player, I want to bring a +1 to a game, so that they can come too while keeping the number of players below maximum capacity.

+- Feed of nearby pickup games
+  - [must-have] As a player, I want to see a feed of public games in my area so that I know which games I could join.
+  - [must-have] As a player, I want my feed to also display games organized by my friends, so that I can request to join them.
+  - [must-have] As a player, I want to change the limit on game distance from me so that I can view games in my nearby area.
+  - [must-have] As a player, I want to be able to filter through games in my feed by skill level and sport type, so that I can join games relevant to me.

+- Friends
+  - [nice-to-have] As a player or organizer, I want to be able to click on another player in the accepted players list, join requests list, avatar in chatroom, or organizer in game view so I can view their profile.
+  - [must-have] As a user, I want to search for another user by username, so that I can view their profile.
+  - [must-have] As a user, I want to request to add a friend, so that we can view each other’s friends-only games in our feeds.
+  - [must-have] As a user, I want to accept a friend request, so that we can view each other’s friends-only games in our feeds.
+  - [must-have] As a user, I want to reject a friend request, so that they can’t see my friends-only games in their feed.
+  - [must-have] As a user, I want to be able to view my requests, so I can see who wants to become my friend.
+  - [must-have] As a user, I want to be able to view my friends list, so I can see all the users who I am currently friends with.
+  - [nice-to-have] As an organizer, I want to send notifications to my friends when I create an event, so that they are aware and can join.

+- Chatroom
+  - [nice-to-have] As a user, I want to be able to communicate with other accepted users through a game-specific chatroom, so that we can coordinate or discuss the game.
+  - [nice-to-have] As a player, I want to be able to quickly load and view chats from a chatroom so I don't have to wait for them to load.

 ### 5.4 Advanced Features